MorphDiv/TeDDi_sample/Reports/graphemes/g2p_exploration.md

 ========

-First, this report investigates various resources on writing systems and what the coverage of those resources are on the 100LC language sample.
+First, this report investigates various resources on writing systems and what the coverage of those resources are on the TeDDi language sample.
 Second, in light of a potential novel model of g2p conversion using neural networks at the level of phonetic features, I investigate the coverage of [PHOIBLE](https://phoible.org/) on the data in the [SIGMORPHON 2020 shared task for g2p conversion](https://www.aclweb.org/anthology/2020.sigmorphon-1.2/).

-Writing system coverage of 100LC data
+Writing system coverage of TeDDi data
 -------------------------------------

-This is the 100LC language info index file (planned languages, not actual languages in the corpus).
+This is the TeDDi language info index file (planned languages, not actual languages in the corpus).

-    index <- read.csv('../../LangInfo/langInfo_100LC.csv')
+    index <- read.csv('../../LangInfo/langInfo_TeDDi.csv')

     head(index) %>% kable()